66HEX/portfolio/README.md

 ## Project Description

-HEX is a portfolio website showcasing my services and projects .The application is built using React, GSAP for animations, and other modern web technologies.
+This project is a portfolio website showcasing my services and other projects.
+The application is built using React, GSAP for animations, and other modern web technologies.

 ## Demo